 If we turn to Islamic law, there does not exist a single legal decree, or fatwa, in the historical corpus that explicitly and decisively prohibits figural imagery, including images of the Prophet [ﷺ].

 UPDATE 1 It looks like the Ḥanafīs are close to the Shāfiʿīs and Ḥanbalīs regarding the impermissibility of drawing animate life.
-A few people have mentioned that there is a strong opinion within the Mālikī school that states that it is permissible to draw two dimension figures of living creatures.
+A few people have mentioned that there is a strong opinion within the Mālikī school that states that it is permissible to draw two dimensional figures of living creatures.
 A short answer is available here:

 According to the Maliki madhab, 3-dimensional complete figure of creatures possessing souls are prohibited.
 If the figure is not complete (like missing arms), or it is not 3-dimensional, then it would be disliked (makruh).
 Thus, drawings of animals and humans would not be prohibited.